 A study of the engagement of the imagination with issues of Catholic faith and ethics in the literary tradition.
 Selection of texts and authors will vary from year to year.
 Course content may be organized across literary periods and genres to encourage exploration of a faith-related theme in the work of several writers; alternatively, the instructor may focus on a particular time period, genre or author.
 In addition to English literary texts, course readings may include works in English translation.
 Prerequisites: ENGL 200 or ENGL 200A and ENGL 200B

-ENGL 357 H(3-0) Arthurian Literature
+ENGL 357 H(3-0) Medievalisms: Imagining the Medieval from the Middle Ages to Popular Culture